FREQUENTLY ASKED QUESTIONS

 Do I need to oil my hardwood decking and if so with what?

+It is highly reccommended to have your decking timber oil – preferably all 4 sides.
 Our decking can come with an industrial coat that has been applied at the time of milling.
-You can either let your decking silver off or apply two coats of Dulux’s Integrains Natures Oil.
+You can either let your decking silver off or apply two coats of Dulux’s Integrains Natures Oil yourself.

 Can I get selected lengths and if so what?

 Yes, you can get selected lengths but this will incur a 15% (1.0m – 3.0m) to 25% (3.1m to 6.0m) surcharge just as you would with other timber products.
 It can take up to 12 weeks to source when it is reclaimed timber.
 The selected lengths can be anything from 1.0m right up to 6.0m long.